New year, new you?

 As we enter a new year, it’s time to think about what we want to achieve, and set some personal and career development goals for 2023.

 I say goals, rather than resolutions, because according to research, 80% of new year’s resolutions fail by February 15th.

 The problem with New Year’s Resolutions, is that they are often broad, wishful statements as opposed to measurable goals – with ‘losing weight’ and ‘drinking less’ being among the most common.
 When giving yourself a whole year to achieve or change something, there’s a high chance it’s going to get forgotten about pretty soon.

-Instead, we should all be applying the SMART goal methodology to our lives.
+Instead, we should all be applying the SMART goal methodology to our personal and career development.

 SMART goals are:

 When using this criteria, a vague resolution such as ‘be more organised’, can quickly become a personal goal with a viable deadline.
 The SMART process will also help you realise whether a goal is realistic or not, and if you find it’s not you can adjust your expectations accordingly and fine-tune the goal.